distanceworkshops/distanceworkshops.github.io/index.md

 - [*Camera trap distance sampling October 2021*](CTDS-Oct2021) 18 - 21 Oct 2021.
   - Registration now closed

+We are currently working on our offerings for 2022 - watch this space!

 ## Widening participation scholarships

 We are committed to encouraging participation in our distance sampling workshops by scientists from countries with fewer resources, and from groups traditionally under-represented in wildlife science.
-To this end, we will donate one free place on each workshop, covering the cost of the registration fee.
+To this end, we will donate one free place on most workshops, covering the cost of the registration fee.
 For more information about the scheme, plese see our [widening participation schoarship](widening-participation) page.

 ## Workshop code of conduct